DeividasK/trading-robot/readme.md

 (xx/08/2018) Open a trade with a correct stop-loss (01/09/2018) Specify a trading account
+(01/09/2018) Add limit order to the MACO strategy

 ### To do list

-- Add limit order to the MACO strategy
 - Implement backtesting functionality
+- Do not issue trades during set hours (weekends)
 - Add MACO strategy description
 - Proper position sizing
 - Update a stop-loss of an open trade (small)